starius/ScPrime/modules/renter/README.md

 The fuse subsystem enables mounting the renter as a virtual filesystem.
 When mounted, the kernel forwards I/O syscalls on files and folders to the userland code in this subsystem.
-For example, the `read` syscall is implemented by downloading data from Sia hosts.
+For example, the `read` syscall is implemented by downloading data from ScPrime hosts.

 Fuse is implemented using the `hanwen/go-fuse/v2` series of packages, primarily `fs` and `fuse`.
 The fuse package recognizes a single node interface for files